Aiven-Open/auth-for-apache-kafka/README.md

-# Aiven Authentication and Authorization Plugins for Apache Kafka
+# Aiven Authentication and Authorization Plugins for Apache Kafka®

 ## AivenAclAuthorizer